Metaplectic Ice for Cartan Type C: Abstract

 \section{Abstract}

-We use techniques from statistical mechanics to give evidence for new formulas for nonarchimedean metaplectic Whittaker functions, arising in the local theory of automorphic forms.
-We study a particular variation/generalization of the six-vertex model of type C having ``domain-wall boundary conditions'' dependent on a given integer partition $\lambda$ of length at most $r$, where $r$ is a fixed positive integer.
-More precisely, we examine a planar, non-nested, U-turn model whose partition function $Z_{\lambda}$ is related to characters of the symplectic group $\Sp (2r, \mathbb{C})$.
-Special cases appeared in Kuperberg~\cite{Kuperberg2} and then in Brubaker, Bump, Chinta, Friedberg, and Gunnells~\cite{BBCFG} and Ivanov~\cite{Ivanov}.
+We use techniques from statistical mechanics to provide new formulas for Whittaker coefficients of metaplectic Eisenstein series on odd orthogonal groups, matching~\cite{FZ}.
+We study a particular variation/generalization of the six-vertex model of Cartan type C having ``domain-wall boundary conditions'' dependent on a given integer partition $\lambda$ of length at most $r$, where $r$ is a fixed positive integer.
+More precisely, we examine a planar, non-nested, U-turn model whose partition functions $Z_{\lambda}$ are a generalization of a deformation of characters of the symplectic group $\Sp(2r, \mathbb{C})$.
+Special cases appeared in Kuperberg~\cite{Kuperberg2} and then in Hamel and King~\cite{HK3}, Brubaker, Bump, Chinta, and Gunnells~\cite{BBCG}, and Ivanov~\cite{Ivanov}.

-We relate certain admissible states of our statistical-mechanical model to metaplectic Eisenstein series (or equivalently metaplectic Whittaker functions).
-We give a solution to the Yang--Baxter equation for metaplectic Boltzmann weights, which we use to derive two functional equations involving $Z_{\lambda}$, one of which describes the action on $Z_{\lambda}$ by a short simple root, the other the action by a long simple root.
-We also give evidence for the conjecture that $Z_{\lambda}$ is a spherical Whittaker function by showing that $Z_{\lambda}$ satisfies the same identities under our solution to the Yang--Baxter equation as the metaplectic Whittaker function under intertwining operators on the unramified principal series of an $n$-fold metaplectic cover of $\SO(2r+1)$, for $n$ odd.
+Our main result is that these new families of ``metaplectic'' models are solvable---i.e., they possess Yang--Baxter equations.
+We use this to derive two types of functional equations involving $Z_{\lambda}$ corresponding to the two root lengths for simple reflections of the symplectic Weyl group.
+It is widely believed that the local component of metaplectic Eisenstein series is a metaplectic Whittaker function, though this is subtle owing to the lack of uniqueness of Whittaker models and only verified in type A~\cite{McNamara}.
+Thus, we also give evidence for the conjecture that $Z_{\lambda}$ is a spherical Whittaker function by showing that $Z_{\lambda}$ satisfies the same identities under our solution to the Yang--Baxter equation as the metaplectic Whittaker function under intertwining operators on the unramified principal series of an $n$-fold metaplectic cover of $\SO(2r + 1)$, for $n$ odd.